lunar/payments-plugin-shopware/README.md

   * Activate/deactivate the plugin
   * Uninstall the plugin

+Under the Shopware Lunar payment method settings (`/admin#/lunar/payment/settings/index`), you can:
+  * Activate/deactivate the payment method from plugin
+  * Update the payment method name & description in the payment methods settings
+  * Update the title & description that shows up in the payment popup
+  * Add app & public keys
+  * Change the capture mode (Instant/Delayed by changing the order status)

 Under the Shopware Lunar payment method Shop settings (`/admin#/sw/settings/payment/detail/1a9bc76a3c244278a51a2e90c1e6f040`), you can:
   * Activate/deactivate plugin payment methods
   * Update frontend payment methods name